 There is a 30% chance that the tavern's patrons will include 1-2 assassins of Lvl1-3 at any time.
 If the guild are expecting the party three assassins of levels 2-4 will be posted there.
-Sergeant Soge is also intent on minding his own business, but will try to prevent any vio-lence in his tavern.
+Sergeant Soge is also intent on minding his own business, but will try to prevent any violence in his tavern.
 In addition to the equipment listed above he keeps a pickaxe handle and a bottle holding three doses of sleeping potion under the bar.

 Guild Headquarters (see map 3) The guild HQ consists of three buildings - the Jolly Tar, the Mermaid Chandlery and Lysander Security Storage plus their yards and outbuildings - and underground tunnels and rooms.
-The complex is unusually large since the guild uses this base to train new mem-bers, as a staging post for assassins in transit to other countries, and to house one of their research facilities.
+The complex is unusually large since the guild uses this base to train new mem-bers, as a staging post for assassins in transl to other countries, and to house one of their research facilities.

-25. Main Bar Room.
-The bartender is a stocky man wearing a leather apron, with a patch Assassin 20HP, no unusual characteristics.
+25. Main Bar Room, The bartender is a stocky man wearing a leather apron, with a patch over one eye: Giovanni Bazalgette, LvI4 Assassin 20HP, no unusual characteristics.
 AC6.
 He wears studded leather armour under his clothing, a Ring of Invisibility, a hollow ring with three doses of Sleeping Potion, and three daggers.
 His broadsword, which is treated with a lethal blade venom, is under the counter, 170gp.

-The customers include 6 'dockworkers': 4 LvI1 assassins; 4, 4, 5, 6HP, AC8 (dexterity); 1 LvI2 assassin; 10HP, AC7 (dexterity); 1 LvI3 assassin; 12 HP, AC6 (dexterity); all armed with three daggers and long bill hooks, damage 1-6.
+The customers include 6 'dockworkers': 4 Lv11 assassins; 4, 4, 5, 6HP, AC8 (dexterity); 1 Lv12 assassin; 10HP, AC7 (dexterity); 1 Lv13 assassin; 12 HP, AC6 (dexterity); all armed with three daggers and long bill hooks, damdamage 1-3 plus save vs death.

-Three 'harlots': 2 Lvl1 assassins; 4, 6HP, AC8 (dexterity); 1 Lvl3 assassin; 12HP, AC7 (dex-terity); with daggers and poisoned needles, damage 1-3 plus save vs death.
 Four berserkers: 5, 7, 6, 6HP, with axes and daggers, hirelings of the guild for their 'protection' and other strongarm activities, and 3-18 innocent bystanders.
 Prices are marginally lower than at the King's Head.

+Three 'harlots': 2 Lvl1 assassins; 4,6HP, AC8 (dexterity); 1 Lvl3 assassin; 12HP, AC7 (dexterity); with daggers and poisoned needles,

-26. Inn Yard.
-12' high walls topped by rotating spikes.
+- 26. Inn Yard, 12' high walls topped by rotating Spikes.
 The gates are barred and padlocked.
 Three guard dogs, war dogs 15, 11, 10HP, roam the yard.
-They have been trained to attack intruders silently.

-27. Store Room.
-The walls are lined with an assortment of barrels and crates piled nearly to the ceiling, except for the east wall which is disguised by an illusion making the room seem to be an additional 10' long, thus mask-ing the presence of 28.
+They have been trained to attack intruders silently. - 27.
+Store Room.
+The walls are lined with an assortment of barrels and crates piled nearly assortment of barrels and crates piled hearly to the ceiling, except for the east wall which is disguised by an illusion making the room seem to be an additional 10' long, thus masking the presence of 28.
 This illusion is aided by the presence of a barrel which has been cut in half and nailed to the east wall so that it is joined to an illusory barrel to form an appar-ent whole.
 This illusion is unusually powerful and will withstand blows and passage through the secret door.
 In the apparent centre of the room is a table at which sit three men: Lvl2 assassins; 10, 8, 7HP, AC7, leather armour, short swords, throwing knives.
 Total 48gp.

-They are pretending to play a strange game involving several books, some lead models. and curiously shaped dice but are actually intent on guarding the entrance to the underground complex.
+They are pretending to play a strange game involving several books, some lead models and curiously shaped dice but are actually intent on guarding the entrance to the underground complex.
 There is another repeating crossbow fixed under the table, aimed at the door, which can be fired by the man in the south chair.
 On the table is a bottle of wine and three half-filled glasses, all poisoned; save vs death.
 The assassins know this, of course.